-Regarding the number of members of the Board of Directors and Statutory Board of Executive Officers for 2023, the Company's Management hereby proposes:
+Regarding the number of members of the Board of Directors and Statutory Board of Executive Officers for 2024, the Company's Management proposed and the General Shareholders' Meeting approved:

-- The maintenance of the number of seats of the Board of Directors; and - The possibility of adding a member to the Statutory Board of Executive Officers during 2023.
+- Maintain the same number of members on the Board of Directors; and - Maintain the same number of positions on the Statutory Board of Executive Officers, taking into account the hiring of the new Vice President of Customer Journey in November 2023.

-(ii) Fixed, variable compensation and benefits:
+(ii) Fixed and variable compensation, and benefits:

-For 2023 and aiming at equalization and competitiveness with market practices, the Company's Management proposes:
+For 2024 and aiming at equalization and competitiveness with market practices, the Company's Management proposed and the General Shareholders' Meeting approved:

-• Fixed Compensation:
+Fixed Compensation:

-- Salary or management fees: adjust the amounts referring to the Fixed compensation of the Statutory Board of Executive Officers and the Chairman of the Board of Directors in an index equivalent to the inflation assessed in 2022; and adjust the amounts referring to the Fixed compensation of the Independent Members of the Board of Directors in an index higher than the inflation, in order to follow the standards practiced in the Brazilian market, especially of publicly traded companies in the new market.
-These items, taken together, represent an additional 7.87% in this percentage in the salary line in relation to the 2022 proposal; - Direct and indirect benefits: adjust the values for benefit of the Statutory Board of Executive Officers and the Chairman of the Board of Directors, according to the conditions provided for in the agreements with suppliers, representing an additional 16.39% in relation to the 2022 proposal; - Compensation for participation in committees: adjust the amounts referring to Compensation for Participation in Advisory Committees of the Board of Directors in an index equivalent to the inflation assessed in 2022.
-This item represents an additional 7.25% compared to the 2022 proposal; - Variable Compensation: (i) adjust the amounts related to the Bonus of the Statutory Board of Executive Officers in an index equivalent to the inflation assessed for the period, following the same assumption applied to the fixed compensation; and (ii) set forth the provision of a possible long-term reward based on additional financial and operational performance, aligned with the interests of the Company and its shareholders.
-Items (i) and (ii), taken together, represent an additional 111.33% in the variable compensation line in relation to the 2022 proposal.
+- Salary or management fees: (i) that the amounts of the fixed compensation of the Statutory Board of Executive Officers and the Board of Directors are updated at a rate equivalent to the inflation calculated in 2023; (ii) contemplate the compensation, for the 12 months of 2024, referring to the new position in the Statutory Board of Executive Officers, in view of the 6 months considered in the compensation proposed for 2023; and (iii) update the amounts of the fixed compensation of the Chief Executive Officer at a rate higher than inflation, aiming to follow up the standards practiced in the Brazilian market, especially of publicly traded companies that are subject to the Novo Mercado regulation.
+These adjustments represent an additional 11.12% in this salary line versus the proposed for 2023; - Direct and indirect benefits: adjust the benefit amounts of the Statutory Board of Executive Officers and the Chairman of the Board of Directors, according to the conditions provided for in the agreements with suppliers, representing an additional 14.34% compared to the proposed for 2023; - Compensation for taking part in committees: update the amounts of Compensation for taking part in advisory committees to the Board of Directors at a rate equivalent to the inflation ascertained in 2023.
+This item represents an additional 5.49% compared to the proposed for 2023; - Variable Compensation: (i) update the amounts related to the Bonus for the Statutory Board of Executive Officers at a rate equivalent to the inflation calculated for the period, following the same premise applied to the fixed compensation; (ii) provision for long-term reward based on additional financial and operational performance, in line with the interests of the Company and its shareholders; and (iii) include deferred amounts paid as a hiring bonus carried out in 2023.
+Together, items (i), (ii) and (iii) represent an additional 33.03% in the variable compensation line versus the proposed for 2023.

-• Other:
+• Others:

-• Post-employment benefit: maintain the post-employment benefit (private pension plan) in the manner already in force, representing an additional 7.78% in relation to the 2022 proposal;
+Post-employment benefit: maintain the post-employment benefit (i.e. private pension plan) in the manner already in force, representing an additional 12.02% versus the proposed for 2023;